-In this WooCommerce hosting review, we’ll test out Kinsta’s Starter plan on a WooCommerce store to gauge website performance.
+In this WooCommerce hosting review, we’ll test out Kinsta’s Single 35k plan on a WooCommerce store to gauge website performance.

-Kinsta is a managed WordPress hosting provider that offers web hosting services to enterprise businesses and agencies.
-It offers SSD storage, free SSL certificates, and free CDN.
+Kinsta is a Cloud hosting platform that offers premium managed WordPress hosting services to small and medium-sized businesses to enterprises businesses and agencies.
+It offers SSD storage, free wildcard SSL, and free CDN.
 Users also have the option to pre-install WordPress and WooCommerce.

 The plan we’re testing offers: